Switzerland’s stable housing market

 From January 2018 to March 2020 (pre-pandemic), the Swiss franc appreciated against the euro by almost 11%, as investors have sought safe-haven currencies amidst geopolitical uncertainty caused by Brexit and the US-China trade tension.
 The gains offset the 8% depreciation of the franc against the euro in 2017.

 However from Q1 2020 to Q1 2021 – during the onset of the pandemic – the Swiss franc depreciated against the euro by 4.3% but appreciated against the US dollar by 3.1%.
-During the period, the SNB has accelerated its foreign currency purchases to counter coronavirus-driven inflows, given the country’s heavy reliance on exports.
+During the said period, the SNB has accelerated its foreign currency purchases to counter coronavirus-driven inflows, given the country’s heavy reliance on exports.

 The Swiss franc appreciated again against the euro and the US dollar by 12.1% and 3.3%, respectively, from Q1 2021 to Q4 2022.